BSC-COM-07-19/SMART-GLASSES/README.md

 backend/: Contains the backend code for the Vision-X platform, including API endpoints, database models, and business logic implemented in Python using the Flask framework.
 It also handles communication between the smart glasses and the server.

-frontend/: Features the frontend code for the Vision-X platform, implemented using JavaScript, React, and Redux.
+smart-glasses-frontend/: Features the frontend code for the Vision-X platform, implemented using JavaScript, React, and Redux.
 This directory includes the HTML, CSS, and JavaScript files for the user interface and controls the interaction with the smart glasses.

 models/: Includes the trained AI models used by Vision-X to process real-time image data and provide navigation assistance.
 Models are implemented using Python-based AI/ML libraries and support functionalities such as obstacle detection and route planning.

+data/: Contains the datasets for training our models.

 Purpose